xjarvik/face-annotator-core-ml/README.md

 # Installation & Usage

 1. Clone the repo and run `npm install`.
 2. Run the app: `node app.js /path/to/images label`.
 The generated JSON file will be placed in the same folder as your images.
+If a file named annotations.json already exists in the folder, the script will ask whether you want to append the annotations in that file with the annotations you just created.